robert-abela/python/lessons/project.md

 user1@mail.ru,Pazhalooysta
 user2@mail.in,Namaste
 ~~~
 Use proper exit codes if something goes wrong while using the CSV file.
+Use functions as much as possible to make your code more readable and proper DocStrings to ducument each function.

 ### List all users
 Lists all the user in the CSV file, one user per line.
 At the end, print out the total number of users.